Skip to main content

 Statement

 Consider a query qq attending to keys k1,,knk_1, \ldots, k_n under causal masking.
 If qTkjcq^T k_j \approx c for all jj (no key is strongly preferred), then the attention distribution is approximately uniform.
-However, during training, the model learns biases such that qTk1q^T k_1 is consistently larger than qTkjq^T k_j for j>1j > 1 when the query lacks a clear semantic match.
-This concentrates attention on position 1.
+In the evaluated decoder-only families, trained parameters often make qTk1q^T k_1 larger than qTkjq^T k_j for j>1j > 1 when the query lacks a clear semantic match.
+This can concentrate attention on position 1.

 Intuition

 Softmax forces a valid distribution.
 The model needs a "default" key to attend to when nothing is relevant.
-The first token is visible to every query (it is never masked), so it becomes the universal default during training.
-The model learns key/query biases that make the first position attractive.
+The first token is visible to every query (it is never masked), so it is a natural learned default in the measured architectures.
+The model can learn key/query biases that make the first position attractive.

 Proof Sketch